Understanding endometrial hyperplasia

 The oral contraceptive pill to treat endometrial hyperplasia

-You may be prescribed the oral contraceptive pill, and if you are menopausal, you will need to carefully monitor your hormone intake.
-Your risk of cancer is increased if you have endometrial hyperplasia, so it’s important to be treated promptly, and to keep an eye on it.
+You may be prescribed the oral contraceptive pill, and if you are menopausal, you will need to monitor your hormone intake carefully.
+Your risk of cancer is increased if you have endometrial hyperplasia, so it’s important to be treated promptly and keep an eye on it.
 9

 Don’t treat yourself for hormonal conditions – always get help from a professional, as taking hormones can really do some damage if it’s not done correctly.

-If you are overweight, losing weight may help, and it also decreases your risk of endometrial cancer – remember, fat cells convert testosterone to oestrogen, so the more fat you have, the more oestrogen you have.
+If you are overweight, losing weight may help and also decrease your risk of endometrial cancer.
+Remember, fat cells convert testosterone to oestrogen, so the more fat you have, the more oestrogen you have.

 References